 - Teach and learn about the experiences of women and gender diversity as realized within a multidisciplinary and global context.

-- Consider the intersections of sex, gender, race, ethnicity, class, age, sexuality and religion as situated along a continuum and within a global dimension.
+- Consider the intersections of sex, gender, race, ethnicity, class, age, sexuality, religion, and (dis)ability status as situated along a continuum and within a global dimension.

 - Value personal experience as a way of learning and knowing.

-- Bridge theory and practice, and empower students through mentoring, internships and leadership training initiatives.
+- Bridge theory and practice, and empower students through mentoring, internship, and leadership training initiatives.